lamaprogramer/TiktokDL/README.md

 ## Output

-- Your favorited videos, as well as metadata such as title, like count, favorite count, etc. will now be saved into a `downloads` folder in the same directory.
+- Your favorited videos, as well as metadata such as title, like count, favorite count, etc. will be saved into a `downloads` folder in the same directory.

 - Each video will have its own folder that pairs it with its metadata file.